 Even if programs have content-appropriate measures in place to assess essential skills and knowledge, communicating with stakeholders about how these various assessments are parceled and used by faculty can devolve into a futile exercise.
 Higher education programs struggle to find a clear, cohesive way to demonstrate program effectiveness to stakeholders.
-As Suskie (2016) pointed out, "American higher education has failed to tell you ... what we do and how we do it We have to figure out a way to tell our very complex story in short, simple ways that busy people can digest quickly."
+As Suskie (2016) pointed out, "American higher education has failed to tell you ... what we do and how we do it ....
+We have to figure out a way to tell our very complex story in short, simple ways that busy people can digest quickly."
 Institutions must develop better ways of sharing the impact of higher education on student learning with stakeholders.

 One possible way to address this need may be to move away from using indirect proxy measures of student learning and institutional quality (like gainful employment and loan default rates, which require little-to-no effort by the students to compile).
 Instead, programs could engage students in a metacognitive model, one in which students are actively and authentically involved in their own reflective assessment of what they have learned in their program of study.
-Tom Angelo and Keston Fulcher, both respected experts in the field, indicated that one challenge of higher education assessment is the need to engage (personal communication, October 17, 2016).
+Tom Angelo and Keston Fulcher, both respected experts in the field, indicated that one challenge of higher education assessment is the need to engage current students and graduates about their learning experiences at universities and colleges (personal communication, October 17, 2016).
 Providing structured opportunities for students to explain or demonstrate their learned subject-specific knowledge and skills to stakeholders would allow for a clearer assessment of learning outcomes.
 When triangulated with measures already in place, these kinds of "real time," authentic assessments could better educate stakeholders effectively on what students actually know and can do upon program completion (Baer, 2015; Braskamp & Engberg, 2014).

 These kinds of interactions also present an opportunity for an additional dimension of program improvement by creating a two-directional relationship with external stakeholders to encourage their feedback.
 Engaging students in sharing what they have learned directly with stakeholders can provide much-needed clarity to the data and provide a richer understanding of exactly what kind of "education" students are paying for.
 Asking students to articulate and evaluate their own learning builds critical thinking capacity.
 In addition, structuring opportunities for external stakeholders to then provide feedback about what they see/hear can build trust between all parties, especially if faculty use the stakeholder feedback as another data source to initiate programmatic change.
 This would send a clear message that institutions are eager to embrace authentic and viable recommendations.
 Creating these kinds of direct interactions between external stakeholders, students, and faculty may also combat the notion that institutions are not fulfilling their mission (as assessed on a survey or standardized test).
-Finally, previous research has established that when assessment is motivated by internal improvement purposes (versus accountability The story higher education institutions tell of program-specific student learning outcomes (and the methods to assess these explicit outcomes) are unfamiliar to stakeholders in terms of the language used and practices employed. purposes) the assessment results are actually more likely to be used by faculty (Herman & Hilton, 2017).
+Finally, previous research has established that when assessment is motivated by internal improvement purposes (versus accountability purposes) the assessment results are actually more likely to be used by faculty (Herman & Hilton, 2017).
 Giving both students and external stakeholders a voice in the assessment cycle could result in increased buy-in from all parties.